 Therefore, an unsatisfied need exists in the industry for dynamic management of network access bandwidth, particularly when purchasing network access for a relatively short time, such as in an airport or hotel.
-Summarv
+Summary

-The present invention comprises a gateway device includto initially set a maximum bandwidth service level at a particular billing rate and dynamically reset the maximum bandwidth with a corresponding change in the billing structure.
+The present invention comprises a gateway device includremote user/subscriber is concerned with being able to 20 ing a bandwidth manager which enables the user/subscriber to initially set a maximum bandwidth service level at a particular billing rate and dynamically reset the maximum bandwidth with a corresponding change in the billing structure.
 The user/subscriber can independently set and reset the uplink and downlink bandwidths of their network access service.
 Thus, the user/subscriber can efficiently manage their network access according to the specific activity on the network.